Acellera/acegen-open/README.md

 <details>
   <summary><strong>1.
 Installation</strong></summary>
   &nbsp; <!-- This adds a non-breaking space for some spacing -->

   <details>
     <summary><strong>1.1.
 Conda environment and required dependencies</strong></summary>
+    &nbsp; <!-- This adds a non-breaking space for some spacing -->

 To create the conda / mamba environment, run: